Is Pet Insurance Worth It

 • Hospitalization and surgery

-Accident-only pet insurance coverage will only cover veterinary expenses related to an accident.
+An accident-only pet insurance coverage will only cover veterinary expenses related to an accident.
 It does not cover expenses related to illnesses such as cancer or infections.
-Some pet insurance companies offer policyholders options to get wellness or routine care coverage as an add-on to cover more expenses.
+Some pet insurance companies offer options to policyholders to get wellness or routine care coverage as an add-on to cover more expenses.